About

 Project Overview

-Inspired by the annual migrations of barn swallows and swifts between Africa and the UK, the project celebrates the shared stories and wildlife that connect us across borders.
+Inspired by the annual migrations of barn swallows and swifts between Africa and the UK, Wild Wings of Hope celebrates the shared stories, wildlife and cultural traditions that transcend borders.

-Working alongside storytellers, musicians, educators, healthcare professionals and conservation organisations, the project creates opportunities for people to connect with nature—and one another—through shared experiences.
+While rooted in Ed’s environmental art practice, the project is inherently collaborative.
+Working alongside storytellers, musicians, educators, healthcare professionals and conservation organisations, Wild Wings of Hope creates opportunities for people to gather, make and reconnect—with nature and with one another.

-Through workshops, exhibitions, storytelling events and creative wellbeing projects, Wild Wings of Hope explores themes of migration, belonging, resilience and hope.
+Through workshops, exhibitions and creative wellbeing projects, the project explores themes of migration, belonging, resilience and hope.

 Proudly supported by